Pre-trial detention: Republic of Ireland

 In the Republic of Ireland, a person brought before the District Court and charged may be either released on bail or held on remand (athchur) while awaiting trial.
 Typically this is for less than 8 days, but it can be as long as 30 days.
 Cloverhill Prison is the main remand prison in the Dublin area.
 If the prisoner's court appearance is in 4 days or less, they may be held at a Garda station.

-In recent years, there has been an increase in the number of prisoners held on remand for minor offences, Fr.
-Peter McVerry noting that remand was almost always used if the defendant was homeless or severely mentally ill.
+In the 2020s, there has been an increase in the number of prisoners held on remand for minor offences, Peter McVerry noting that remand was almost always used if the defendant was homeless or severely mentally ill.

+United Kingdom

 United States

 In the United States, a person is protected by the federal Constitution from being held in prison unlawfully.
 The right to have one's detention reviewed by a judge is called habeas corpus.
 The U.S. Constitution states that "The Privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it".
 A declaration of a state of emergency can suspend the right to habeas corpus.

 The Sixth Amendment requires criminal defendants to be "informed of the nature and cause of the accusation".
 The U.S. Bill of Rights thus grants some protection against being held without criminal charge, subject to the courts' interpretation of what due process means.
 Federal authorities have also exercised the power to arrest people on the basis of being a material witness.
 Involuntary commitment of the mentally ill is another category of detention without criminal prosecution, but the right of habeas corpus still applies.
 The scope of such detentions is also limited by the Bill of Rights.

 The executive's military powers have been used to justify holding enemy combatants as prisoners of war, unlawful combatants, and civilian internees; the latter two practices have been controversial, especially with regard to the indefinite detention implied by uncertainty as to when the "War on Terror" might be declared to have ended.
 Administrative detention, a term applied to many of these categories, is also used to imprison illegal immigrants.

 Sweden

 In Swedish law, häktning is a pre-trial supervision measure, where a suspect can be jailed for crimes that have a prison term of at least one year.
 There are two degrees of suspicion: reasonable suspicion is the lower level, and probable cause is the higher level.
 Remanding occurs if the committed crime has a statutory minimum penalty of at least one year, and includes: